 The ERP/EDI Relationship

-When the time comes for a company to upgrade its ERP system, often the decision becomes whether to migrate ERP and EDI together, or separately.
-No matter how an enterprise decides to transform its environment, ERP upgrades must be thought of in relation to EDI integration.
+When the time comes for a company to undergo an EDI migration, often the decision becomes whether to migrate ERP and EDI together, or separately.
+No matter how an enterprise decides to transform its environment, ERP upgrades must be thought of in relation to EDI data.

 An ERP upgrade is IT modernization at its very peak, but the reality is many of those projects actually have a very high failure rate.
 In fact, up to 75% of all ERP projects fail, according to industry analysts, often because businesses are unprepared for the complexity of the process and the application integration, which usually isn’t part of the ERP deal.